loighic/proofs/CR_03--in-class.md

 ---

-(1) Make sure that you know everyone's name in your group.
+(1) Make sure that you know the name of everyone in your group.

 (2) Work together.
 You have plenty of time to complete the assignment.
-So, don't work ahead of the others in your group.
+Don't work ahead of the others in your group.

 (3) Use the textbook to check the rules.
 Don't guess!